LIRR trains suspended, delayed after storm

 A lightning-heavy storm took a toll on the Long Island Rail Road on Tuesday, causing delays on most branches and possibly a fire in one of its power substations, authorities said.

-The substation, just west of the New Hyde Park train station, caught on fire about 8:20 p.m., forcing LIRR to suspend service on the Oyster Bay, Port Jefferson and Ronkonkoma branches, LIRR spokeswoman Sarah Armaghan said.
+The substation, just west of the New Hyde Park train station, caught fire about 8:20 p.m., forcing the LIRR to suspend service for more than two hours on the Oyster Bay, Port Jefferson and Ronkonkoma branches, the LIRR said.

 Other details on the fire were not immediately available.